 By Soarin’ Diva

-Back in September, the owner of our site, www.tipsfromthedisneydiva.com, asked us writers if any of our kids had applied for the Disney Dreamers Academy.
+A while back, the owner of our site, www.tipsfromthedisneydiva.com, asked us writers if any of our kids had applied for the Disney Dreamers Academy.
 I already knew a little about the Disney Dreamers Academy as in the last couple of years, more Disney fan based sites had been posting about it.
 I had asked my oldest son if he would be interested in applying in previous years, but for some reason, he never took the application plunge.
 When Pixie Dusted Diva asked us about it, I broached the subject with my youngest son.
 He wasn’t exactly sure what the Disney Dreamers Academy was, so I showed him the website and explained what I knew to him, as I will now do for you.

 You can check out in-depth details on the website, www.disneydreamersacademy.com, but for now, I’ll give you a run-down.
-2019 will mark the twelfth year for the Disney Dreamers Academy.
+2019 was the twelfth year for the Disney Dreamers Academy.
 The applicant’s must be between the ages of 13-19 years old and must be in high school.
 There is no academic requirement to apply to attend the Disney Dreamers Academy, but the main requirement is that the teen must have a dream or a goal for after high school and/or college that they are working toward.
 The Disney Dreamers Academy is a four-day conference hosted and sponsored by Disney, Steve Harvey and Essence Magazine.
 From what I understand, the event will take place in Epcot.
 There’s never been an actual number telling how many applications are received each year, but there is a video of Steve Harvey at a conference where he mentioned 10,000 students applied.
 Out of the thousands and thousands that apply, only 100 students are selected each year to attend the Disney Dreamers Academy.
 If that number of 10,000 is correct, that means only 1% of applicants are accepted each year.

 If selected to be a Disney Dreamer, the student and one parent or a guardian will receive an all-expense paid trip to Walt Disney World where the Disney Dreamers Academy will take place.
 This included air fare if the student lives too far to drive, a stay at an on-property resort of the Academy’s choosing, meals and park tickets.